 - 3 to 4 tbsp cream

 How to make the recipe

-- If using store bought paneer, soak it in a bowl of hot water for 20 to 30 mins.
+- If using store bought paneer, soak it in a bowl of hot water for 20 mins.
 Drain the water and use.
 This step helps to keep the paneer soft.

 How to make matar paneer